Pokkali Rice

 Pokkali is a unique saline tolerant rice variety that is cultivated using extensive aquaculture in an organic way in the water-logged coastal regions, spread in about 5000 hectares area in Alappuzha, Kottayam, Thrissur and Ernakulam districts of Kerala in Southern India.
 The brand Pokkali has received a GI tag from the Geographical Indications Registry Office, Chennai.

 Its resistance to salinity is remarkable.
 The rice is cultivated from June to early November when the salinity level of the water in the fields is low.
 From mid-November to mid-April, when the salinity is high, prawn farming takes over.
 The prawn seedlings, which swim in from the sea and the backwaters after the rice harvest, feed on the leftovers of the harvested crop.
 Sluice gates are used to control the water flow to the fields.
-The rice crop, which get no other fertilizer or manure, draw nutrients from the prawns’ excrement and other remnants.
+The rice crop, which gets no other fertilizer or manure, draw nutrients from the prawns’ excrement and other remnants.